 The Broads does not sit in isolation.
-There are important linkages with neighbouring areas in terms of the community and economy.
-What goes on outside the Broads affects the area within, and vice versa.
+There are important linkages with neighbouring areas in terms of the community and economy - what happens outside the Broads affects the area, and vice versa.

 Map 1: Broads Authority Executive Area

 © Crown copyright and database rights 2016.
 Ordnance Survey 100021573